You are here

 Loyola provides rehabilitation services in a variety of settings dependent on your needs.
 As you progress in your abilities, your physicians may move you from one setting of care to another to enhance your recovery process and improve the effectiveness of your care.

 - Acute inpatient rehabilitation Offers the highest intensity of inpatient rehabilitation care which utilizes a comprehensive, interdisciplinary approach to your care.
 You are monitored daily by your physicians and work with a team of professionals from various medical specialties.
-You can watch a video to learn more about our Acute Inpatient Rehabilitation program.

 - Acute inpatient care: A team of highly-trained professionals develop individualized, effective treatment programs to assist you in transitioning to your next level of care.